burnpiro/erdem.pl/content/posts/2019/2019-07-24-Id-Symbols-really-useful/Is-Symbols-really-useful.md

 OK, what happened here?
 We've just used `global Symbol registry` to store our Symbol.
 As the name says it's a `global` registry and global in this case is also cross-realm (in JS that mean Symbol created inside iframe and is the same as in your current execution context).

 Aside note: You can check if Symbol is unique or not.
 For that you can use `Symbol.keyFor(yourSymbol)`.
-If `yourSymbol` is global then it returns Symbol's description (`id`) as a string, else it returns undefined.
+If `yourSymbol` is global then it returns Symbol's description (`id`) as a string, else it returns `undefined`.

 ```javascript
 assert(Symbol.keyFor(Symbol.for('id')) === 'id');